jjoony93/jeonssa-HCI/DP7 User Testing/report.md

 We offer an in-build help section in the main page (*Figure 1*).
 Once  __“What does this site do?”__ is clicked a tutorial page (*Figure 2*) will pop up.
 It will serve the purpose of providing a quick view of the overall mechanism of our service.

+---

 ## Session Observations
-We presented our prototype to total six participants.
+We presented our prototype to total five participants.
 We mostly recruited KAIST peers for observation due to several reasons.
 First, our application is designed in English so we needed participants who could understand English without difficulty.
 Secondly, we had limited time and human resources.
 Recruiting KAIST peers was a feasible option in finding English-speaking participants within limited time.

 ###### KAIST Undergraduate Student